Home » Bread and Rolls » Easy Flour Tortillas From Scratch

 This post may contain affiliate links.
 Please read our disclosure policy.

-In our journey to make more and more from scratch, it was only a matter of time until we went all the way and started experimenting with homemade flour tortillas.
-And, well, what can I say?
-It’s worth every roll and spatula flip.
+In our journey to make more and more from scratch, it was only a matter of time until we started experimenting with homemade flour tortillas.
+And after many years and countless batches, I can still say with confidence that it’s worth every roll and spatula flip.

 To be honest, the process is kind of the fun part.
-Other than, you know, eating them all!
+Almost as much fun as getting to eat them all!

 A stack of flour tortillas made from scratch.

 It will surprise no one to learn that there are quite a few flour tortilla recipes floating around out there.
 I make no claim that this particular interpretation is “pure” or “authentic.”
-As an American of Slovak-German descent living in Belgium, I might actually be the last person you’d want to consult for advice on truly authentic Mexican cuisine. 😉
+As an American of Slovak-German descent, I might actually be the last person you’d want to consult for advice on truly authentic Mexican cuisine. 😉

 A stack of flour tortillas made from scratch.